2026 Paris Municipal Elections: What Are the Candidates’ Plans for Cleanliness, and Who Says What?

 Whether it’s about privatizing cleaning services, investing in new equipment and machinery, tackling pests and vandalism, or implementing efficiency strategies, we’re breaking down the proposed measures across various programs.
 Please note, this article is continuously updated as candidates for Paris’s mayor make new statements, announcements, and clarifications.

-Pierre-Yves Bournazel (Horizons - Endorsed by Renaissance)
+Pierre-Yves Bournazel (Horizons – Supported by Renaissance)

-• Hand over cleaning responsibilities to private companies
+• Delegate cleaning tasks to private companies

 (Source)